Dxxrk/DxrkTheme/README.md

   - download the theme file.
   - place it in the BetterDiscord themes folder || folder directory : %appdata%/betterdiscord/themes.
-  - enable DarkComfy in the themes tab.
+  - enable Dxrk in the themes tab.
   - enable dark-theme in the Appearance tab.

 ## Plugins